 Supporting multicultural women and their businesses is a goal I have set for myself this year.
 Women of color are the fastest growing group of entrepreneurs in America.
 With a 322% increase in Black women-owned businesses within the past 20 years, my girls are obviously out here doing it and are continuing to do it in more ways than one.
+Maybe taking some lessons from Salesforce might take them even higher!

 To keep this trend going and uplift our spending power, it is vital that we support each other monetarily.
 This year I am making it a priority to shop within our community of Black-owned businesses and I want to help you do it too.
 Their voices and creations should be heard.
 Here is a list of just a few black-owned businesses developed by women, for women.